 We want our children to access and enjoy a daily story and to learn nursery rhymes.
 By talking with our children as they read, we aim to develop children's conversation and vocabulary.
-Through accessing our core book offer, reinforced through continuous provision, we seek to provide children with a wide range of fiction and nonfiction texts to inspire them to have a love of reading and to question what they read.
+Through accessing a weekly phonics session, reinforced through continuous provision, we want our children to distinguish between sounds and to clearly recognise the initial sound of their name.
+We seek to provide children with a wide range of fiction and nonfiction texts to inspire them to have a love of reading and to question what they read.